Kanchenjunga Circuit Trek

 • Standard Guest House accommodation while trekking on a twin/triple-sharing basis.

-• Airfare from Kathmandu – Bhadrapur - Kathmandu includes airport departure tax in Kathmandu.
+• Airfare from Kathmandu to Bhadrapur - Kathmandu includes the airport departure tax in Kathmandu.

 • Well, I English-speaking Government License Holder and Experienced Trek leader/Guide.